Marietta Wrongful Death Attorney

 What to Do After a Wrongful Death in Marietta

 A wrongful death attorney with The Champion Firm will guide you through the insurance and legal process to ensure compensation is recovered.
 Here are some things to consider:

 Our advice is to keep everything related to your loved one's passing, including correspondence from the insurance company, hospital bills, and any photographic or documentary evidence.
 You can turn this over to your attorney, who can decide what could be used to support your claim.

 An autopsy answers essential questions about the decedent's cause of death, time of death, and other information.
 We respect that some religious beliefs prohibit autopsies, but they are part of the investigative process.
 You deserve justice for your loved one's death.

 It is never easy to say goodbye to a loved one.
 It is even more heartbreaking when their death is the result of negligence or wrongdoing.
 A wrongful death lawyer takes care of protecting the interests of you and your loved ones so that you don’t have to.

-The sooner you call for a free consultation, the sooner we can begin on your case.
-It takes time to pull together all the parts for a wrongful death case.
-An attorney can meet with you at our office, your home, or by phone or video call.
-We will treat you like family, while guiding you through the legal process during this emotionally sensitive time.
+The sooner you call, the sooner we can begin.
+It takes time to build a wrongful death case.
+An attorney can meet with you at our office, home, or phone or video call.

+The damages available in a wrongful death claim are measured from the decedent’s viewpoint.
 Every case is unique and requires a different strategy.
-We pursue the maximum compensation possible for both you and your loved one’s estate.
+We pursue the maximum compensation possible for you and your loved one’s estate.

-- Medical expenses (Bills related to your loved one’s fatal accident, injury, or illness)
+- The medical expenses related to your loved one’s passing

 - Funeral and burial expenses